Shinepukur Ceramics

 Shinepukur Ceramics is a ceramic manufacturing company based in Dhaka, Bangladesh.

 Incorporated in 1997, Shinepukur Ceramics went into commercial production at the end of 1999.
-In 2005, it became a subsidiary of Beximco group when the latter acquired the 100% share of the company.
+In 2005, it became a subsidiary of Beximco Group when the latter acquired 100% of its shares.

-In 2011, Shinepukur Ceramics were awarded the national export trophy by the Export Promotion Bureau for their export performances during 2009-2010.
-They also won the "Dun and Bradstreet Corporate Award 2010" in the ceramic category from Dun & Bradstreet Rating Agency Bangladesh Limited.
+In 2011, Shinepukur Ceramics was awarded the National Export Trophy by the Export Promotion Bureau for its export performance during 2009-2010.
+It also won the "Dun and Bradstreet Corporate Award 2010" in the ceramics category from Dun & Bradstreet Rating Agency Bangladesh Limited.